- 1 Picking the Best Patio Heater

 This fire pit requires one 20-propane or butane tank.
 It gives off 40,000 BTUs of heat when burning lava rocks and large-size glass rocks.
 You don’t want to use small-size glass tubes since it does not send the fire upwards.
 It comes with the starter fire glass which gives your fire pit a modern look.

 The easy access door conceals the propane tank to preserve an elegant experience.
 Every homeowner will love the look of this fire pit in their patio.
+Those into decorating will surely appreciate the hidden fuel tank, so out of convenience, you don’t have to hide the tank elsewhere and you can still maintain the aesthetic of your styled patio.
 It makes a great outdoor fireplace.

 - No-smoke design